kenquejadas/kenquejadas/README.md

-# Ken Quejadas - Coding Portfolio
+# Ken Quejadas - Analyst & Developer

 ### About
 * University of Minnesota Undergraduate Student